trongnghia1994/stengg-app/README.md

 - Initialize and start dependencies (now only the DB): `npm run dependencies-init`

-- Prepare environment variables for ste-web: `cd ste-web; cp .sample-env .env.local`
+- Prepare environment variables for ste-web: `cd ste-web; cp .env.example .env.local`

 - Start (at root): `npm start:dev` => The web app will be served at http://localhost:3000/home